dkaiser014/gobup/README.md

 > Commit ID:6a31f6b3cd64604c3098 successfully saved within log.json
 ```

-After getting the message the application should create a log.json file with the following content:
+After writting the commit message the log.json file should look like this:

 ```json
 [